 We took the train from Munich to Fusen at 09.55am because Bayern ticket can only be used on weekdays after 9am.
-From Fusen we took the bus number 78 which is also covered by the ticket.
+From Fusen we took bus number 78 which is also covered by our Bayern ticket.

 Bus from Fusen stopped in Schwangau village where the ticket center is located.
-After purchasing the tour we stopped by at the lake to take pictures.
+After purchasing the ticket for the tour, we stopped by at the lake to take pictures.
 We could see the yellow Hohenswangau Castle from the distance.

 Lake in Schwangau Village

 There are 3 ways to get to neuschswanstein castle from the ticket center in Schwangau village:

 2. Take the bus 3eur two way.

 3. take the horse carriage 6eur uphill and 3eur downhill

 We chose the bus as we didn’t want to wait for the horse.
 From the bus stop to the castle we still had to walk downhill for another 10 minutes downhill.
 This meant when we went back it would be a walk uphill lol.
 If you really want to avoid the walking uphill the best rute is take the bus to the castle and return back with a horse carriage.